 The library's resources and services can be found online at: https://westoahu.hawaii.edu/library/.
 Students can access the library catalog, scholarly journal articles, ebooks, magazines and newspapers.
 The library building features learning spaces suited for students' various learning styles and preferences, such as group study rooms, comfortable seating areas, individual quiet study and group work stations.
 Wi-Fi access is available within the library as well as throughout the entire campus.
-Library staff are available to assist students and faculty with various research projects in person at the Reference Desk, over the telephone at (808) 689-2703, via email at uhwolib@hawaii.edu, or using the chat feature on our website.
+Library staff are available to assist students and faculty with various research projects via email at uhwolib@ hawaii.edu, by Zoom appointment, or using the chat feature on our website.
 UH West O'ahu students can request books and journal articles online from other UH system libraries and have them delivered to UH West O'ahu free of charge.
 In addition, UH West O'ahu students are welcome at all other libraries in the UH System.
 A valid UH Student ID card is required to borrow library items.